-CHPWH systems following this sizing strategy to minimize heating capacity are already in use in multifamily buildings.
-In 2018 Ecotope completed the design of a central Sanden CO2 HPWH system as a retrofit DHW system in a 60-unit low income multifamily building.
-Both the existing electric resistance water heating system and the retrofit heat pump water heating system were monitored to quantify how well the heat pump water heating system functioned.
-That retrofit resulted in a 63% reduction in energy needed for the domestic hot water system1.
+Many CHPWH systems that follow this sizing strategy are used in multifamily buildings today.
+HPWH system retrofits using this method are becoming common.
+An illustrative example can be seen in a DHW system retrofit of the Elizabeth James, a 60-unit low-income multifamily building.
+Ecotope monitored the pre-retrofit electric resistance water heating system and the post-retrofit heat pump water heating system to quantify the CHPWH's functionality.
+The CHPWH system delivered a 63% reduction in energy required for the DHW system1.